Habiba-Abdelrehim/RL-MaxCut/README.md

 Our approach introduces:

-✅ A **Metropolis–Hastings burn-in** to escape shallow local minima and accelerate convergence
+- A Metropolis–Hastings burn-in to escape shallow local minima and accelerate convergence
-✅ A **greedy local search** after policy actions to immediately improve solution quality
+- A greedy local search after policy actions to immediately improve solution quality
-✅ Full **PyTorch implementation** with systematic hyperparameter tuning
+- Full PyTorch implementation with systematic hyperparameter tuning
-✅ All experiments run in a Jupyter Notebook with GPU support via Google Colab
+- All experiments run in a Jupyter Notebook with GPU support via Google Colab

 ---